Last-Minute Gifts for Cinephiles: 2020 Dumpster Fire Edition

 I'm obsessed with Frameline's branding, done by graphic design studio Mucho.

-If none of these ideas are appealing, you can always check out the Seventh Row gift guide, purchase a streaming services subscription (Mubi, Criterion, HBO Max), or buy a virtual film festival ticket.
+If none of these ideas are appealing, you can always purchase a streaming services subscription (Mubi, Criterion, HBO Max) or buy a virtual film festival ticket.
 We might all be trapped in our houses for who knows how much longer, but we've got options, baby.
 Books, movies, and trinkets will get us through this shit storm.